 To make a DIY wallbox / EV charging station the following items are needed:

-Actually DomBusEVSE is able to read DDS238-2 ZN/S energy meter (single phase) to get the current grid power; if an existing single-phase or three-phases energy meter exists and it's connected to a domotic controller (like Domoticz, ...), it's possible to create a simple automation to send to DomBusEVSE, every few seconds, the current grid power (positive if imported, negative if exported).
+Actually DomBusEVSE is able to read DDS238-2 ZN/S energy meter (single phase) and DTS238-4 ZN/S (three phase) to get the current grid power; if a single-phase or three-phases energy meter already exists and it's connected to a domotic controller (like Domoticz, Home Assistant, ...), it's possible to create a simple automation to send to DomBusEVSE, every 6 seconds or less, the current grid power (positive if imported, negative if exported).

 The power value from the electricity grid is needed by DomBusEVSE to regulate the charging current preventing overloads/disconnections, and also to keep the max charging power set by the user: more info below.